 Level 0-Public

-- College data that is purposefully made available to the public. - Disclosure of Level 0 data requires no authorization and may be freely disseminated without potential harm to the college.
+- College data and/or information that is purposefully made available to the public. - Disclosure of Level 0 data and/or information requires no authorization and may be freely disseminated without potential harm to the college.

 Level 1 - Internal